-- 1. Go to GameObject | Create Empty. - 2.
-Rename the empty Game Object Clock. - 3.
-Create a new JavaScript and name it clockScript. - 4.
-Drag-and-drop the clockScript onto the Clock Game Object.
+- 1. Navigate to GameObject | Create Empty. - 2.
+Rename the empty GameObject Clock. - 3.
+Create a new JavaScript and name it ClockScript.
+Drag- - 4. and-drop the ClockScript onto the Clock GameObject.

 No problem!
-We know the drill by now-we've got a Game Object ready to go with an empty script where we'll put all of our clock code.
+We know the drill by now-we've got a GameObject ready to go with an empty script where we'll put all of our clock code.